ioet/ioet-feature-flag/usage_examples/object_oriented_usage.md

         """

 ```
-> **Note:** Even though sending a toggle context is optinal, the parameter declaration on the decision function is *required* and needs to be defaulted to `None`.
+> **Note:** Even though sending a toggle context is optional, the parameter declaration on the decision function is *required* and needs to be defaulted to `None`.

 ## Toggling behavior
 Now the use case is ready to be used locally with the new feature.
 Providing that the environment variable is set to `dev`, the email body will look like this:
 ```
     Dear Alec,

-    Your order number 3456 has bee approved.
+    Your order number 3456 has been approved.

     To cancel your order follow this link: http://cancel/3456